Focusing public attention on emerging privacy and civil liberties issues

 Many workers are not protected with due process guarantees against arbitrary discharge.
 Absent state law or contract, employers can often dismiss an employee for any reason, or no reason, even if the decision to terminate is based on false information.

 At the same time, increased employee monitoring powers raise the risk that false inferences can be drawn about employee contact.
-An employee network monitoring appliance can detect access to the inappropriate site, but not the intent of the employee.
+An employee network-monitoring appliance can detect access to the inappropriate site, but not the intent of the employee.
 With these new monitoring tools and potential to draw false inferences, it is important now more than ever for employees to have basic due process protections--the right of notice of the violation and some "opportunity to be heard."

 This field is also nuanced.
 Employees may desire medical screening, including genetic screening, prior to employment.
 For instance, in certain workplaces, it is possible to screen an employee for predispositions to disease that may be exacerbated by the presence of chemicals essential to the business.
 Similarly, background checks are often appropriate for positions of trust, such as a police officer, but not appropriate for jobs unrelated to public safety or the handling of very large sums of money.

 In the United States and many third-world countries, workers have very few privacy protections in law.
 There are few situations where an employee has a due process right to access, inspect, or challenge information collected or held by the employer.
-There are a patchwork of state and federal laws that grant employees limited rights.
+There is a patchwork of state and federal laws that grant employees limited rights.
 For instance, under federal law, private-sector employees cannot be required to submit to a polygraph examination.
 However, there are no general protections of workplace privacy except where an employer acts tortiously--where the employer violates the employee's reasonable expectation of privacy.

 European employers are bound by comprehensive data protection acts that limit and regulate the collection of personal information on workers.
 These laws specifically call for purpose and collection limitations, accuracy of data, limits on retention of data, security, and protections against the transfer of data to countries with weaker protections.
 These protections place employees on a more equal footing while allowing employers to monitor for legitimate reasons.